 Botulinum Toxin—Biological Weapon

 CausesBotulinum toxin poses a great threat.
 It is easy to produce and transport.
-Only one gram of the toxin evenly released and inhaled could kill one million people.
+Only 1 gram of the toxin evenly released and inhaled could kill 1 million people.
 However, it is hard to keep stable for release in the air.Some experts believe it would not work in stopping a military enemy.
 US troops receive a botulinum toxoid vaccine to prevent the disease if exposed to the toxin.
 However, release of the toxin in a civilian population would present serious results.Botulinum toxin is colorless and odorless.
 The toxin cannot be passed from one person to another.

 |Inhaled Toxin Pathway in Body|

 |Copyright © Nucleus Medical Media, Inc.|